Over the last ten years the tackle bag (or some call a ‘fishing bag’) has exploded in popularity, replacing the old and awkward tackle box.

 Best Backpack Tackle Bag: Wild River Custom Leathercraft TackleTek Bag

-Match up a tackle bag with a tackle box and voila!
-This bag is the final result!
+If you were to combine a tackle bag with a tackle box and voila!
+This would be the final result!

-The Wild River Custom Leathercraft Backpack Tackle Bag is an angler’s delight.
+The Wild River Custom Leathercraft Fishing Backpack is an angler’s savior for remote trips.
 It features a handlebar with a rotating grip and integrated LED lighting that lets you fish twilight to morning light.
 It takes (2) AAA that are not included with the bag.

 It holds as many as five big #3700-style trays and sports dividers that can be customized.

 There’s a plier holder you can take from the bag to your belt, and the outside mesh pockets make it simple to see what’s inside.

 Base pads lessen the wear and tear, and aid in making sure the it stays dry and never gets dirty, even when it’s wet outside.

 Avid anglers and those who do it as hobby both will enjoy the innovative thinking that helped to design and create the Wild River TackleTek bag.

 Best tackle backpack under $100: Piscifun 3600 Series Tackle Backpack

 About the Piscifun 3600 series tackle backpack...

 Anglers, let me introduce you to the Piscifun 3600 series tackle backpack – a spacious, multi-tackle bag designed to carry everything needed for a day of fishing.